 Additionally, leniency schemes may be developed within particular regulatory frameworks.
 The most relevant example of this is the Commerce Commission’s Cartel Leniency and Immunity Policy.

 The Solicitor-General’s Prosecution Guidelines provide that the Crown may grant a witness immunity from prosecution.
 Immunity is granted by way of a written undertaking from the Solicitor-General that any subsequently initiated prosecution will be stayed.
 Immunity will only be considered in respect of very serious offending and when the witness has relevant evidence that significantly strengthens the Crown’s case and was a minor participant in the offending only.

 7 What are the top priorities for your country’s law enforcement authorities?

 Each discrete regulatory area sets its own priorities and direction, though these generally bear synergies.
-Key shared priorities for New Zealand’s law enforcement agencies at present are the prevention of organised crime, bribery and corruption and the management of New Zealand’s covid-19 response.
+Key shared priorities for New Zealand’s law enforcement agencies at present are the prevention of organised crime, bribery and corruption and the strengthening of partnerships between agencies and key community stakeholders.

 8 To what extent do law enforcement authorities in your jurisdiction place importance on a corporation having an effective compliance programme?
 What guidance exists (in the form of official guidance, speeches or case law) on what makes an effective compliance programme?